 And of course that’s just three online articles.
 There now exists in the world such an ocean of scholarly work proving that Paul never wrote a word against gay people, that at this point believing that he did is (unlike actually being gay), a choice.

-I suspect the question you really want answered, though, is whether or not being attracted to transgender women (with penises) means that you are gay.
+I suspect the question you really want answered, though, is whether or not being attracted to (pre-op) transgender women means that you are gay.

 But that’s the wrong question to be asking yourself.
-The right question is, why do you care if you’re gay?
-Perhaps you are gay, or are becoming so: though pretty rare, some people’s sexuality shifts over the course of their lifetime.
-So maybe you started off straight, and are now transitioning into becoming bisexual or (though, again, this is doubtful) even gay.
-If that’s the case then it’s natural for you to find yourself attracted to women with penises, since such a person affords you the opportunity to experience some degree of homosexual sex without too dramatically challenging your notion of yourself as straight.
+The right question is, Why do you care if you’re gay?
+Perhaps you are gay, or are becoming so: though certainly rare, some people’s sexuality shifts over the course of their lifetime.
+So maybe you started off straight, and are now transitioning into becoming bisexual or (though, again, such a radical reorientation is doubtful) even gay.
+If that’s the case, then it’s natural for you to find yourself attracted to the kinds of women you are, since such a woman affords you the opportunity to experience some degree of homosexual sex without too dramatically challenging your notion of yourself as straight.

 Bottom line: You fall in love with a person, not their genitals.
 [Tweet that.]

 Don’t worry about whether or not you’re gay, straight, bisexual, or anything in between.
-All God wants is for you to be whomever you are—whomever he/she made you to be—with integrity and character.
+All God wants is for you to be whomever you are—whomever he/she made you to be—and to live with compassion and integrity.

-Trust in God and his/her absolute love for you; don’t rush anything; discern the steps of your process; be nice.
+Trust in God and his/her absolute love for you; don’t rush anything; discern the steps of your process; be kind.